 Watanabe Ken as Masamune (1987)

-The Date Sōdō (伊達騒動, Date Family Disturbance) was a family succession struggle of the 1660s and early 1670s between members of the Date family.
+Date SōdōThe Date Sōdō (伊達騒動, Date Family Disturbance) was a family succession struggle of the 1660s and early 1670s between members of the Date family.
 In 1660, the Tokugawa shogunate, charging the daimyō Date Tsunamune (伊達綱宗, 1640-1711) with responsibility for disturbances in Sendai, placed him under house arrest and designated his infant son Tsunamura (伊達綱村, 1659-1719) as his heir.
-Real power, however, rested with Date Munekatsu (1621-79), who allegedly had contrived the confinement of his nephew Tsunamune in horder to of succeeding him.
+Real power, however, rested with Date Munekatsu (1621-79), who allegedly had contrived the confinement of his nephew Tsunamune to succeed him.
 In 1666, an attendant died immediately after test-tasting a morsel of Tsunamura's meal.
-When rumors soon linked Munekatsu with this poisoning, he strengthened his position by forming alliances with other powerful families in the domain.
+When rumours soon linked Munekatsu with this poisoning, he strengthened his position by forming alliances with other influential families in the domain.
 He was able to retain control of the domain's affairs when the young Tsunamura officially came of age.
-Late in 1670, Munekatsu's misconduct was reported to the shogunate by a Date family member, Muneshige, and was soon under investigation by the shogunate great elder (大老 tairō) Sakai Tadakiyo (酒井忠清, 1624-1681).
+Late in 1670, another member of the Date family, Muneshige, reported Munekatsu's misconduct.
+Consequently, Munekatsu was investigated by tairō (大老) Sakai Tadakiyo (酒井忠清, 1624-1681).

 - Turnbull, Stephen, The Samurai Sourcebook, London 1998